Government of Canada

 Research involves

-Exploring health and nutrition in past populations through bone research as seen through a bioarchaeological lens.
+Exploring health and nutrition in past populations through bone research as seen through the lens of bioarchaeology.

 Research relevance